A couple of weeks ago, we wrote an article about how having a social media calendar can help you plan and organize your content more effectively.

 Hooray!
 You’ve successfully sent out your posts on the perfect schedule.
 But wait—how do you know your plan is actually working?

-An added advantage of using social media marketing tools is that they provide you with detailed analysis on how well your posts are performing.
+An added advantage of using social media marketing tools is that they provide you with a detailed analysis of how well your posts are performing.
 Granted, there are a lot of factors that affect the success of your posts.
 If your content is low quality, it won’t matter much when you publish it—you won’t get the results you’re hoping for.
 However, an analysis of your posts will help you identify if they’re working or not.
 Get into the habit of tracking your posting strategy and figuring out which type of content works on which platform.
 Try to identify patterns as to the times you get the best reach for your content.
 Take note of the results and try to play around with your posting schedule and then measure the impact it has on your engagement.

 If you’re able to identify patterns in your posting schedule and modify your strategy accordingly, you’ll hit the jackpot eventually.

 Success on social media won’t happen overnight, but having a well-planned schedule will help you stay organized and save you a lot of time and effort.
 You put so much work into creating impressive, engaging pieces of content—so make sure you’re getting the most out of them.
-That means creating a schedule that maximizes exposure to your content, so that you can generate more engagement for your pieces.
+That means creating a schedule that maximizes exposure to your content so that you can generate more engagement for your pieces.